smolanalytics

 Five product analytics tools worth running, ranked by the job they do best, with each one's real tradeoff stated plainly.
 No trashing, no invented flaws, and a straight answer on which to pick.

 The best product analytics tools in 2026 each win a different job.
 Mixpanel is the classic event-based product analytics tool, strong on funnels, retention, and flexible reports, with a generous free tier.
 Amplitude is the enterprise-grade platform, deepest on behavioral cohorts, pathfinding, and its predictive and experimentation add-ons.
 PostHog is the most complete all-in-one open-source suite, bundling product analytics with session replay, feature flags, and experiments.
-Heap pioneered autocapture, recording every click and pageview so you can define events after the fact. smolanalytics is the pick if you want to ask your numbers in plain English and get a computed answer: it is a single MIT-licensed Go binary (no Kafka, ClickHouse, or Postgres) that does web and product analytics from one snippet (visitors, referrers, funnels, retention, paths, cohorts), gives you a daily verdict on what to fix, and answers from your own AI over MCP where every answer is computed from deterministic reports, guarded by a CI test, never guessed.
-It deliberately does not do session replay, feature flags, experiments, heatmaps, or surveys.
+Heap pioneered autocapture, recording every click and pageview so you can define events after the fact. smolanalytics is the pick if you want an investigator rather than another report builder: commercial software that finds what changed and names who it hit, does web and product analytics from one snippet (visitors, referrers, funnels, retention, paths, cohorts), gives you a daily verdict on what to fix, and answers plain-English questions from your own AI over MCP where every answer is computed from deterministic reports, never guessed; 14-day trial at Pro limits, no card, then from $19/mo.
+It ships feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector, but not pixel-perfect DOM session replay (the video-style recording).

 the short version